Print bookPrint book

 3. THE EUROPASS PLATFORM: OTHER FUNCTIONALITY

-Learning outcome: participants will be able to identify potential learning and/or work opportunities.
+Learning outcome: participants will be able to

 Site: Euroguidance